 In the era of fast growing advanced technologies, e-commerce has quickly become popular in the marketplace.
 The wide variety of online applications, tools, extensions, and recommendation engines increasingly support the work of online retailers having a positive effect on user experience.

-In this regard, the role of recommender engines is precious.
-They came to light almost 30 years ago but gained popularity recently and totally revolutionized the industry.
-So, let’s see what is the essence of recommendation systems?
+In this regard, the role of recommender engines is precious They came to light almost 30 years ago but gained popularity recently and totally revolutionized the industry.
+So, what's the essence of recommendation systems?

 What is a recommendation engine?